intentor/adic/README.md

 #### Registering commands

-To register a command, call the `Register()` method on the container, usually on the context root:
+To register a command, call the `Register()` method on the container, usually in the context root:

 ```cs
 using UnityEngine;